Power and Predictive Dialing Modes

 - Next, the system moves on to dial Albert’s phone2, then Brad’s phone2 and then Charlie’s phone2 number (Ie., this is the second attempt to call phone2 numbers)

 - This sequence is repeated until the system dials phone2 numbers the third time.
-After then it only dials phone1 numbers.
+After that it only dials phone1 numbers.

 - Then, the system dials phone1 numbers for the fourth time, and lastly, the fifth time.
 Then it stops dialing.